-NOTE: You can configure notifications during sleep or activities in the Focus Modes settings (Focus Modes, page 96).
+NOTE: You can configure notifications during sleep or activities in the Focus Modes settings (Focus Modes, page 95).

-- 1 From the watch face, hold \bullet . - 2 Select Watch Settings > Connectivity > Phone > Notifications. - 3 Select an option: - To enable phone notifications, select Status > On. - To enable notifications for phone calls, select Calls, and select status, tone, and vibration preferences. - To enable notifications for text messages, select Texts, and select status, tone, and vibration preferences. - To enable notifications for phone apps, select Apps, and select status, tone, and vibration preferences. - To hide notification details until you perform an action, select Privacy, and select an option. - To change how long the watch displays notifications, select Timeout. - To add a signature to your text message replies from your watch, select Signature.
-NOTE: This feature is available only for compatible Android[®] phones.
+- 1 From the watch face, hold . - 2 Select Watch Settings > Connectivity > Phone > Notifications. - 3 Select an option: - To enable phone notifications, select Status > On. - To enable notifications for phone calls, select Calls, and select status, tone, and vibration preferences. - To enable notifications for text messages, select Texts, and select status, tone, and vibration preferences. - To enable notifications for phone apps, select Apps, and select status, tone, and vibration preferences. - To hide notification details until you perform an action, select Privacy, and select an option. - To change how long the watch displays notifications, select Timeout. - To add a signature to your text message replies from your watch, select Signature.